Certification Requirements

 These events can include, but not limited to: 10Km races, marathons, high school basketball, volleyball, or soccer tournaments, charity events, or athletic events organized either by a CSMTA Provincial Chapter, a school, club or other organization that require sport massage and related services.

-Hours may also include being available on-site for the time committed, observing other treatments, and operations of medical team, and any other field experience.
-Please note that these hours will be considered towards the non-hands on massage hours.
+Hours may also include being available on-site for the time committed, observing other treatments, and operations of medical team, and any other experience.
+Please note that these hours will be considered towards the hands-off massage hours.

-Performing pre and post-event and inter sport massage treatments are the primary focus and the hours required to be accumulated.
+Performing pre and post-event and inter sport massage treatments is the focus.

-Travel time to and from practices and competitions cannot be counted.
+Travel time to and from practices and competitions will not be counted.

 Organizing Event Coverage